piermou/perco/README.md

-little to say about the project, easy and lazy way to scrap the big V.
+# little to say about the project, easy and lazy way to scrap v.

-3 options:
+3 options:\
--parsing the html, get the ressources etc ...
+-parsing the html, get the ressources etc ...\
--have access to the API 😎, by tweaking the url ?
+-have access to the API 😎, by tweaking the url ?\
--using selenium, playwright, fancy
+-using selenium, playwright, fancy\

-in fact parsing the html can be impossible, given the fact that the items wanted are sometimes injected slightly after the base html appears ...
+Parsing the html could be impossible, given the fact that the items wanted are sometimes injected slightly after the base html appears...

-selenium etc ... would help you on that by waiting a little bit of time (time for the javascript to act)
+Selenium etc ... would help you on that by waiting a little bit of time (time for the javascript to act) but very slow and we want 0 delay on that.

-so access the API is the best way, given the fact that it gives you a perfect json to work with
+So access the API is the best way, it gives you a perfect json to work with, but you got to have the formula for the url, turns out to be very easy.

-the only thing you have to do is buy IP address from provider and inject it into your requests
+The only thing you have to do is buy IP address from provider and inject it into your requests, or for testing purpose, using your phone's data...